 In sessions with Noah, expect to...

-- clarify the distinct vocal functions behind terms like "chest", "belt", "mix", "legit", "head voice" and "falsetto"
+clarify the distinct vocal functions behind terms like "chest", "belt", "mix", "legit", "falsetto" and "support"

-- release chronic tensions in the neck, jaw, tongue and throat muscles which inhibit free vocal function
+release chronic tensions in the neck, throat, jaw, tongue and other muscles which inhibit free vocal function

 Noah holds a BM in Commercial Voice Performance from Belmont University and is a fully-certified instructor in Somatic Voicework™ the LoVetri Method.
 He has studied under Dr. Peter Lee, Dr. Karen Keating, Dr. Kristi Whitten, Kate Paradise, Jocelyn Fisher, Corey McKern, Holli Harrison and Dr. Matthew Edwards.
 After training in Italian bel canto and functional modalities at Belmont University, Noah dove deeper into functional pedagogy in a post-graduate certification in Somatic Voicework™ at Shenandoah Conservatory.
 This methodology follows years of scientific study in vocology and is recognized internationally by leading otolaryngologists, speech language pathologists and voice instructors.
 Noah's extensive experience as a studio singer, stage performer and music director allow him to offer personalized performance coaching and audition prep for singers of all experience levels.
 His clients run the gamut from middle and high school singers to seasoned professionals to older adult beginners.